ompateldeveloper/learn-linux/linux_commands.md

     ```
     -printf "%P\n"
     ```
-  - using along with wc -l : this si special scenario where we can calculate no of found results
+  - using along with wc -l : this is special scenario where we can calculate no of found results
     ```
     find /path/to/start -type f | wc -l
     ```